 Key areas to look at here are:

 The next area in your system of checks and balances is engagement metrics.
 By tracking who is doing the improvement and keeping score over time, you’re able to track averages, compare yourself to those averages, and identify trends.
 You can tell if the ROI you’ve attained is due to a small group of people (indicating an undeveloped culture) or a large group (indicating a sustainable, robust culture).

 How improvement impacts your bottom line is the number you need to report on ROI, but it takes the first two categories of data to ensure that your impact numbers are accurate and that they reflect a predictable trend in business impact.

 KaiNexus makes it possible for you to connect improvement with impact in your reporting so that you can drill down into any number to verify accuracy.
 If you see a cost savings that looks suspiciously high, for example, you can instantly see what improvements are contributing to that and validate that the reporting impact on each is correct.

 There is no mystery - and no trust required - when it comes to ROI reporting in continuous improvement software.

 Of course, I would be remiss not to mention that it’s imperative to track qualitative variables such as time savings, safety enhancements, health, and environmental impact alongside quantitative factors like cost savings and revenue.

-Keep in mind that the other two thirds of improvements are at least as important (if not more so) than those with a financial impact.
-Those other ideas improve things like quality of the organization's goods and services, as well as the safety and satisfaction of staff and customers.
+Keep in mind that the other two-thirds of improvements are at least as important (if not more so) than those with a financial impact.
+Those other ideas improve things like the quality of the organization's goods and services, as well as the safety and satisfaction of staff and customers.
 Improvements usually impact multiple areas; for example, an idea that increases revenue may also improve customer safety and satisfaction.

 54% of all improvements impact quality